Qumulo/docs/platforms/hpe-apollo-4200-gen9/getting-started-guide.md

 5. Review the results and consider the following before proceeding with a clean install of Qumulo Core.

+   * **PASSED** messages indicate correct configuration.
+For example:

+     ```
-   * **PASSED** messages (for example, ***=== TEST: Drives in whitelist and proper slot : PASSED***) indicate correct configuration.
+     === TEST: Drives in whitelist and proper slot : PASSED
+     ```

-     If all areas pass, continue to
+     If all areas pass, continue to [install Qumulo Core by using the USB drive installer](#step-5-install-qumulo-core-by-using-the-usb-drive-installer).

    * **FAIL** messages don't indicate an unsuccessful flash command.
+For example:

+     ```
+     === TEST: SmartArray Slot 0 : FAILED
+     ERROR: FW 4.52, Expected 6.30
+     ```

      To resolve these issues, power-cycle the node to apply the most recent firmware changes.

+   * If the Intelligent Provisioning Version area fails verification, continue to [flash the HPE Intelligent Provisioning Firmware](), and then return to this section and run the **VERIFY** command in the FVT.

+     When all areas pass, continue to [install Qumulo Core by using the USB drive installer](#step-5-install-qumulo-core-by-using-the-usb-drive-installer).

    * You can ignore any **FAIL** messages on the boot order.

-### FVT Pass Example

-{% include image.html alt="" file="fvt-pass.png" %}

-### FVT Fail Example

-{% include image.html alt="" file="fvt-fail.png" %}

--   If all fields pass, you may skip the **FLASHING OF HPE INTELLIGENT PROVISIONING FIRMWARE** section and continue cluster configuration by following the steps outlined in the **INSTALL QUMULO CORE VIA THE USB KEY** section.
--   If the category for the Intelligent Provisioning Version returns **FAILED**, execute the steps in the **FLASHING OF HPE INTELLIGENT PROVISIONING FIRMWARE** section below.
-Once complete, return to **step 3 in this section** and run the **VERIFY** command for FVT.
-If all fields pass, you may continue to the **INSTALL QUMULO CORE VIA THE USB KEY** section.

-## Step 4: Flash HPE Intelligent Provisioning Firmware
+## Step 4: (Optional) Flash the HPE Intelligent Provisioning Firmware

+{% include important.html content="Follow the steps in this section only if the Intelligent Provisioning Version area fails verification." %}

 {{site.data.alerts.important}}
 ONLY execute these instructions if the Intelligent Provisioning check in the FVT failed.